sztrzask/maklipsa.github.io/_posts/2016-11-21-Problems_with_AsParallel.md

 No nesting, single ``AsParallel``:
 ![single AsParallel](/data/2016-11-21-Problems_with_AsParallel/NoNesting.png)

-One nesting (so two ``AsParallel``), 10 segments:
+One nesting (so two ``AsParallel``), 10 chunks:
 ![two nested AsParallel](/data/2016-11-21-Problems_with_AsParallel/OneNesting_10.png)

 Two nestings (so three ``AsParallel``), 10*10 chunks:
 ![three nested AsParallel](/data/2016-11-21-Problems_with_AsParallel/TwoNesting_10.png)

-With this the answer becomes obvious.
+So what is happening in those applications?

+The first thread is the main thread of the application.
+The long delay before spawning more threads is the start-up of the application and list creation.
+Next threads start to show up.
+This is because of the call to ``AsParallel``.
+It triggers TPL's [``TaskScheduler``](https://msdn.microsoft.com/en-us/library/system.threading.tasks.taskscheduler(v=vs.110).aspx) which tries to create just the right amount of threads to minimize [context switching](https://en.wikipedia.org/wiki/Context_switch) between them and, at the same time, parallelize as much as possible by assigning tasks to thread and if needed creating more threads.

+So why do we have such huge difference in execution times?
+Then we compare the images, the answer what is wrong becomes obvious.
 The cost is hidden in switching and managing threads.
-TPL's task scheduler  is creating threads and tries to distribute work among them using tasks.
-The same time the operating system is switching between them trying to give each a slice of processors time.
-All this managing is responsible for 22 times increase in time needed.
+TPL's task scheduler is creating new threads and assigning tasks to them because it thinks adding more will help (a single operation is short).
+At the same time, the operating system is switching between threads, trying to give each a slice of processors time thus reducing the time real computation is being done.
+Those two managers are interfering each other leading to almost no work being done and in the end a 22 times increase in time needed for the work to finish.

 > This shows that micro-managing is not a good thing.
 In programming or in the real world ;)